Spoiler update: The Cybertruck is out, and looks nothing like this.

-Tesla plans to unveil there first electric pickup sometime later this year.
-We’ve seen some concept renderings but nothing firm.
+Tesla plans to unveil its first electric pickup sometime later this year.
+We’ve seen some concept renderings, but nothing is firm.
 Fortunately, we have Turkish-Canadian designer Emre Husmen to fill the imagination gap with this ultra-beefy yet super sleek Tesla truck concept.
+If hitting the high seas is more your thing, check out this Tesla electric boat concept.

 Considering mid-size pickups like the Ford Ranger and Chevy Colorado are gaining popularity these days, coupled with the move towards sustainability, fully electrified trucks offering utility like towing and hauling only makes sense.